 Rockin’ Robbi Sherwin is known for her uncanny energy and collaborative attitude and hails from “The Live Music Capital of the World,” Austin, Texas.
 A former Air Force brat, Robbi was brought up one of only a handful of Jews in small towns all over the U.S. She’s been a NFTY songleader, professional baker, singing telegram deliverer, waitress, breastfeeding educator and still remains an energetic instigator.
-Rabbi-Cantor Robbi serves as the spiritual leader of the Wood River Jewish community in Ketchum/Sun Valley, Idaho, just completing 11 years with Congregation B’nai Butte in Crested Butte, Colorado, where she has popularized the “Mountain Minyon” (Shabbat services on skis at 9,800 feet!) and alpine Torah hikes, fostering an attitude of high-altitude gratitude wherever she goes.
+Rabbi-Cantor Robbi serves as the spiritual leader of the Wood River Jewish community in Ketchum/Sun Valley, Idaho, just completing 11 years with Congregation B’nai Butte in Crested Butte, Colorado.
+There she has popularized the “Mountain Minyon” (Shabbat services on skis at 9,800 feet!) and alpine Torah hikes, fostering an attitude of high-altitude gratitude wherever she goes.
 Robbi is in high demand across the US as a rabbi/cantor and artist-in-residence, specializing in congregational songwriting and retreats.
 Her two CDs of original Jewish music, “Todah LaChem” (Thanks, Y’all!
 2000) and “Aish HaKodesh” (the Holy Fire 2004) continue to be favorites around the world, with her music sung in both Jewish and non-Jewish venues.
 Robbi’s music has been recording by many other artists and has been featured on the international releases (Voices for Israel II), won international Jewish songwriting contests (Shalshelet: the Foundation for New Jewish Music), and she continues to bring Jewish artists together to create holy and fun moments.

 Robbi’s life-long dream is to sing with Paul Simon (NOT the Senator – the other one), but she’s pretty excited about creating great music & ruach with Steve Brodsky and Scott Leader.
 Robbi is married to “the long-suffering” Mark Jordan, and has two daughters, Jessica & Katy, and one son, Sam, and one awesome son-in-law, Chris and one perfect granddaughter, Kinzie!

 Back to top